ToneSyvertsen/NLP/exercices/NLP_q_ch_4.md

 ['NLP', 'is', 'fun', '!']

 ```
-ass expected since tuples are immutable this did not work:
+As expected since tuples are immutable this did not work:

 ```
 words = ('is', 'NLP', 'fun', '?')